What Is HPV and How Does it Affect the Body?

 Abortion and HPV

-If you are considering an abortion, you might be concerned about how HPV could impact the procedure.
 HPV does not affect the safety or outcome of an abortion.
-However, it’s important to let your health-care provider know about your condition so they can monitor you properly and ensure you receive the best care.
+However, it’s important to let your health-care provider know about your condition to ensure you receive the best care.

 For reliable abortion resources and counseling, visit safe2choose.